top of page

 Juniors are invited to attend any presentations given by college recruiters visiting Mercy Academy.

-Students meet individually with the Dean of Students during the year to review transcripts, ensuring that students are on track to meet all graduation requirements.
+Students meet individually with the School Counselor during the year to review transcripts, ensuring that students are on track to meet all graduation requirements.
 Students will also explore different websites focused on narrowing their college search and major.

 Parents will have the opportunity to complete a College/Career Future Planning Survey to better help guide planning for the future after Mercy Academy.